 The Titans held advantages in rebounds (29-25), steals (7-3), blocks (6-0) and points in the paint (44-26) while Edgewood College had a 20-13 edge in assists.

 Fravert went 11 of 16 from the field on the way to eclipsing his previous career high of 25 points.
-He also chipped in six rebounds, three blocks and two steals.
+He also added six rebounds, three blocks and two steals.

 Boots, who tallied all but six of his points in the second half, shot 6-for-12 from the floor and 11-for-12 at the free throw line while dishing out a team-leading six assists.

 All five Titan starters scored in double figures as Brett Wittchow added 13 points, Jack Flynn 12 and David Vlotho 10.
-Wittchow, who has made each of his 11 free throws this season, pulled down a team-leading seven rebounds and registered a pair of blocks against the Eagles.
-UW-Oshkosh had five double-digit starters just once last season en route to its berth in the national championship game.
+Wittchow also pulled down a team-leading seven rebounds and registered a pair of blocks against the Eagles.

 UW-Oshkosh exploded for 12 unanswered points in a span of two minutes to take a 12-2 lead with 17:24 left in the opening half.
 Vlotho accounted for seven points and Fravert the remaining five during the Titans' early scoring run.